tayyebisrar/SIMD-Intrinsics-Multimedia-Filter/README.md

 **NOTE** - If you open the files with intrinsics for an architecture your computer _doesn't_ support, it may highlight it as an error/squiggle in some code editors/IDEs.
 If you prefer not to see these errors/squiggles, you can delete the files that don't match your architecture.
-In either case, the code should still compile.
+In either case, the code should still compile, as this is simply visual.

 ## Features
 - Loads BMP images and extracts RGB channels separately.